COVID-19 : Federal Government Assistance

 There are different types of adjustments depending on your situation and your family.
 An adjustment allows you to adapt the amount of a benefit to a particular situation.

-For example, if a person receiving social assistance or social solidarity has only two children aged 12 to 17, or if the children are in secondary vocational school or higher, he or she will receive an adjustment, an additional amount, to meet the needs of his or her children.
+For example, if a person receiving social assistance or social solidarity benefits has two children aged 12 to 17, or if the children are in secondary vocational school or higher, they will receive an adjustment, an additional amount, to meet the needs of their children.

 You can get information on the following adjustments and allowance: